Denali: The High One (Geology of the Mountain)

 Denali National Park and Preserve hosts the tallest mountain in North America.
 It can be hard to get here, but you can bring Denali into your classroom instead!

 The education staff at Denali can visit your classroom for free via the internet if your school has the ability to use Skype.
-Using a videoconferencing connection, our rangers will spend an hour teaching your class about Denali's amazing natural resources using interactive lessons and activities.
+Using a videoconferencing connection, our staff will spend an hour teaching your class about Denali's amazing natural resources using interactive lessons and activities.

 Pre-conference activity takes about 1 hour, Skype conference runs ~ 60 minutes.